How Small Can 6G Reason? Scaling Tiny-to-Small Language Models for AI-Native Networks: Methodology

 \subsubsection{Mid-Scale and Upper-Bound Regime (1.5B–7B)}

 \paragraph{Qwen2.5-1.5B-Instruct} Qwen2.5-1.5B \cite{qwen25,qwen2} marks the lower boundary of the empirically observed stability transition.
 Architecturally, it employs rotary positional embeddings, SwiGLU activations, RMS normalization, and grouped-query attention.
 The model is optimized for structured output generation, long-context reasoning, and multilingual robustness.
-Its role in the study is central for identifying the onset of deterministic reasoning consistency.

 \paragraph{Qwen2.5-3B-Instruct} The 3B variant increases depth and attention capacity while preserving architectural design.
 It enables evaluation of whether scaling beyond the transition region yields qualitative reasoning improvements or primarily incremental refinement \cite{qwen25,qwen2}.